NCAR/openiotwx/docs/contribution.md

 parts, and any feedback you have.

 This [google form](https://forms.gle/mJmh5QLR8TvUpvbg8) is the best way to contribute non-code items.
-For code, stls, more in depth-issues, etc. please send pull requests or submit issues to this repo(Insert Umbrella Repo)

 If you want to look further into this project, visit our various github repositories.